-I’m just back from 10 days in Bocas de Toro, Panama, where I spent part of the time studying Spanish by the sea in Bocas Town.
-While I have studied Spanish before, I am a bit rusty to say the least.
-One of my goals was to improve my ability to support (and keep up with!) my pre-schooler son, who seems to be absorbing the language like a sponge at his school.
+One of my fond memories from mid-life is of 10 days in Bocas de Toro, Panama, where I spent part of the time studying Spanish by the sea in Bocas Town.
+While I have studied Spanish before, I was a bit rusty to say the least.
+One of my goals was to improve my ability to support (and keep up with!) my then pre-schooler son, who seemed to be absorbing the language like a sponge at his school.
 This got me wondering about the claims that adults are at a disadvantage when it comes to learning languages.
 How true is this?
 Can we learn language as adults?

 As you might expect, there is some truth to the claims that adults cannot learn new languages as well as children, but in general they seem to be overblown.
 If you are past your toddler days, but have your heart set on learning a new language, here are a few points to keep in mind.